greymd/tmux-xpanes/README.md

 When the tmux is already open and `xpanes` command is executed from within the existing tmux session, the command's behavior is as follows:

- - The command newly creates a window **on the exisging active session**.
+ - The command newly creates a window **on the existing active session**.
  - In addition, it separates the window into multiple panes.
  - Finally, the window will be active window.